J-PAS: forecast on the primordial power spectrum reconstruction: Galaxy power spectrum model

 In order to reconstruct the primordial power spectrum $P_{\mathcal{R}}(k)$, we simulate the observable monopole galaxy power spectrum $P^{(0)}_{g}(k,z)$ expected from J-PAS.
 First, we compute its mean value $\bar{P_{g}}^{(0)}(k,z)$ using a model that incorporates redshift-space distortions, non-linear damping, photometric redshift uncertainties, and geometric distortions.
 We detail the construction of the used galaxy power spectra model below.

 The first step is to select a template for the primordial power spectrum $P_{\mathcal{R}}(k)$.
-We consider deviations from the standard power-law form, motivated by inflationary models that introduce Local Oscillatory (LO) features \cite{ModelAdams2001,ModelAchucarro2010}.
-Details of this feature template can be found in the Appendix of \cite{MethodologicalPaper}.
+We consider deviations from the standard power-law form, motivated by inflationary models that introduce Local Oscillatory (LO) features \cite{ModelAdams2001,ModelAchucarro2010} or Global Oscillatory (GO) ones \cite{ModelFlauger2017,SearchingFeatures1}.
+Details of these feature templates can be found in the Appendix of \cite{MethodologicalPaper}.
 The linear matter power spectrum $P_m(k)$ is derived from $P_{\mathcal{R}}(k)$ by means of the transfer function $T(k)$:

 This spectrum is computed using the Boltzmann code CAMB \cite{CAMB} for the different redshift bins.

 To account for non-linear clustering effects that damp the Baryon Acoustic Oscillations (BAO) signal, we use a dewiggled matter power spectrum $P_{dw}(k)$, in which small-scale BAO features are smoothed.
 Details on the smoothing procedure and its impact on the $P_{\mathcal{R}}(k)$ reconstructions are provided in the Appendix.